ebuyakin/maichat/src/tutorial/tutorial-content.md

 ### Best Practices

-✓ **Set up all three providers** if possible — gives you flexibility and backup options
+✓ **Set up all four providers** if possible — gives you flexibility and backup options
 ✓ **Start with free tier** (Gemini) to experiment before committing budget
 ✓ **Monitor your costs** using provider dashboards and Daily Stats (`Ctrl+Shift+D`)
 ✓ **Disable models you don't use** — keeps the selector clean